-- Rug Pad USA 0.5” Cushioned Memory Foam Rug Pad — Made from memory foam in a wide range of sizes, this is one of the densest available.
+- Rug Pad USA 0.5” Cushioned Memory Foam Rug Pad (Amazon link) — Made from memory foam in a wide range of sizes, this is one of the densest available.
 It works on hardwood floors and many other surfaces like concrete, stone, vinyl, and laminate flooring.
 It’s soundproof and water-resistant, but not anti-slip, so don’t use it in hallways and high-traffic areas.
 Otherwise, use double-sided carpet tape to prevent skids.

-- Rug Pad USA 0.25” Felt and Rubber Rug Pad — This cushy, premium padding measures 8’x10’ and is made of recycled material.
+- Rug Pad USA 0.25” Felt and Rubber Rug Pad (Amazon link) — This cushy, premium padding measures 8’x10’ and is made of recycled material.
 Designed for hard-surfaced floors, it’s anti-slip, cheaper, and comes with a 20-year warranty.

-- Gorilla Grip 0.25” Felt and Rubber Rug Pad —Though the most affordable on the list, this anti-slip pad isn’t as versatile.
+- Gorilla Grip 0.25” Felt and Rubber Rug Pad (Amazon link) —Though the most affordable on the list, this anti-slip pad isn’t as versatile.
 It can stain certain surfaces, like natural stone, acrylic, vinyl, porous, carpeted, lacquered, or refinished floors.

 Rug Pad USA, the manufacturer of the top two, recommends these models:

 - Superior Lock —for rugs smaller than 8’x10’ or those in high-traffic areas.
 It’s thickest size (7/16”) offers maximum noise reduction.

 - Cloud Comfort —pricier, but it’s their best pad for reducing noise.
 It’s made of 100% viscoelastic memory foam, the same material used in high-end mattresses.